 The Chief Executive is paid a salary which reflects market rate for the role.
 This is set in consultation with recruitment advisors, reflecting market rates for equivalent roles including in Local Government.
 The pay rate is reviewed periodically, most recently in January 2018.
-The Chief Executive is not eligible for a bonus, unless in exceptional circumstances as agreed by the Chair.
+The Chief Executive is not eligible for a bonus.
 The salary is adjusted annually in line with the Coast to Capital pay settlement, which is agreed by the Finance and Resources Committee.